QA engineers can share complex API tests with development and ops team members, integrate automated API testing into Maven and Jenkins DevOps systems

 Other new features

-- Easy navigation between DHC (test), Restlet Studio (design), and APISpark (development and deploy)
+- Easy navigation between Restlet Client (test), Restlet Studio (design), and Restlet Cloud (data APIs and management)

 - Behavior-Driven Development (BDD) workflow support